Faux Leather vs PU Leather – Know the Difference

 Cost: Generally, PU leather can be more affordable than other types of faux leather, providing a budget-friendly option without compromising on quality.

 By understanding these differences, you can better appreciate the various leather types available in the market and make a more informed decision when purchasing leather products.
-Whether you’re looking for stylish leather bags or other accessories, knowing the nuances between PU vs faux leather will help you choose the best material for your needs.
+Whether you’re looking for stylish leather bag or other accessories, knowing the nuances between PU vs faux leather will help you choose the best material for your needs.

 What is Faux Leather?